-- 6.1.35.1 Compliance with the Mental Health Parity and Addiction Equity Act of 2008.
-Pursuant to section 12.9, the MCO shall offer mental health services in compliance with the Mental Health Parity Rules.
-[42 CFR §438.900 through 438.930] - 6.1.35.2 Payments for Certain Mental Health Services.
-Physician assistants under the supervision of a physician certified by the American Board of Psychiatry and Neurology or eligible for board certification in psychiatry, may bill for medication management and evaluation and management services provided to Enrollees in inpatient hospital settings and in outpatient settings after the licensed physician assistant completes 2,000 hours of clinical experience in the evaluation and treatment of mental health, consistent within their authorized scope of practice, defined in Minnesota Statutes §147A.09, with the exception of performing psychotherapy, diagnostic assessments, or providing clinical supervision.
+- 6.1.35.2 Payments for Certain Mental Health Services.
+Physician assistants under the supervision of a physician certified by the American Board of Psychiatry and Neurology or eligible for board certification in psychiatry, may bill for medication management and evaluation and management services provided to Enrollees in inpatient hospital settings and in outpatient settings after the licensed physician assistant completes 2,000 hours of clinical experience in the evaluation and treatment of mental health, consistent within their authorized scope of practice, defined in Minnesota Statutes, §147A.09, with the exception of performing psychotherapy, diagnostic assessments, or providing clinical supervision.
 [Minnesota Statutes, §256B.0625, subd.
-28a] - 6.1.35.3 Mental health services should be directed at rehabilitation of the client in the least restrictive clinically appropriate setting.
-For adult Mental Health Services, services include [Minnesota Statutes, §§256B.0622, 256B.0623, 256B.0624, and 245.462]: - (1) Diagnostic assessment, psychological testing, and an explanation of findings to rule out or establish the appropriate Mental Illness (MI) diagnosis in order to develop the individual treatment plan.
-All assessments must include the direct assessment of the Enrollee.
-The MCO will require behavioral health providers performing diagnostic assessments to provide: - (a) A screening for all adult Enrollees upon initial access of behavioral health services for the presence of co-occurring mental illness and substance use disorder using a screening tool of the Providers' choice, but that must meet the following criteria: - i) Reading grade level of no more than 9th grade; - ii) Easily administered and scored by a non-clinician; - iii) Tested in a general population at the national level; - iv) Demonstrated reliability and validity; - v) Documented sensitivity of at least seventy percent (70%) and overall accuracy of at least seventy percent (70%); and - vi) Predicts a range of diagnosable major mental illnesses such as affective disorders, anxiety disorders, personality disorders, and psychoses, if a mental illness screening tool; predicts alcohol disorders and drug disorders, especially dependence, if a substance use screening tool; and both of the above, if a combined screening tool. - (b) Preferred criteria for screening tools, but not required, include:

-- i) Short duration of screening process taking no more than ten (10) minutes or having ten (10) or fewer items per scale; - ii) Widely used with adults; and - iii) Tool can be used in either interview or self-report format. - (2) A screening for all Enrollees upon initial access of behavioral health services for the presence of co-occurring mental illness and substance use disorder using a tool that meets the criteria listed in section (a) above or use one of the approved following nationally recognized screening tools on the IDDT web page: https://mn.gov/dhs/partners-and-providers/policies-procedures/adult-mental-health/ - (3) Crisis assessment and intervention provided in an emergency department or Urgent Care setting (phone and walk-in); - (4) Crisis assessment and intervention provided in the Enrollee's home or other agreed upon place in the community by mobile crisis response services [Minnesota Statutes, §256B.0622]. - (5) Residential and non-residential crisis response and stabilization services, including mental health mobile crisis intervention services [Minnesota Statutes, §256B.0624]; - (6) Intensive Rehabilitative Mental Health Services (IRTS) provided during a short-term stay in an intensive residential treatment setting.
-[Minnesota Statutes, §256B.0622]; - (7) Assertive Community Treatment (ACT) [Minnesota Statutes, §256B.0622, subd.
-2 in conjunction with federal rules and regulations, and with the MHCP Provider Manual]; - (8) Forensic Assertive Community Treatment although similar to traditional ACT teams, includes the additional following elements: a) a goal of preventing arrest; b) receiving referrals from criminal justice providers (for example, Department of Corrections transition release planners, local jails and mental health courts); and c) integration of probation personnel in treatment (for example, Ramsey County corrections supervisors and supervising agents). - (9) Adult Rehabilitative Mental Health Services (ARMHS), including parenting skills services [Minnesota Statutes, §256B.0623]; - (10) Certified Peer Specialist Services may be made available to Enrollees receiving IRTS, ACT, or ARMHS, or crisis stabilization and mental health mobile crisis intervention services; [Minnesota Statutes, §256B.0615] - (11) Day treatment [Minnesota Statutes, §256B.0625, subd.
-23; Minnesota Rules, Parts 9505.0370 through 9505.0372 and the MHCP Provider Manual]; - (12) Partial hospitalization [Minnesota Rules, Parts 9505.0370 through 9505.0372 and the MHCP Provider Manual]; - (13) For IRTS, ACT, ARMHS, Day Treatment and Partial Hospitalization services identified in sections (6) through (12) above, the MCO shall require its providers to use the Level of Care Utilization System (LOCUS) or another level of care tool recognized nationally with prior approval by the STATE.
-When determining eligibility and making referrals for these services, the LOCUS must be used in conjunction with a completed diagnostic assessment and functional assessment that reflects the Enrollee's current mental health status; - (14) Individual, family, and group therapy and multiple family group psychotherapy, including counseling related to adjustment to physical disabilities or chronic illness;
+28a] - 6.1.35.3 Mental health services should be directed at restoration of previously held level of functioning, stabilization, prevention of the development or the worsening of mental illness, support in resolving mental health problems, and/or the promotion of improved mental wellbeing of the Enrollee in the least restrictive clinically appropriate setting.
+For adult Mental Health Services, services include [Minnesota Statutes, §§256B.0622, 256B.0623, 256B.0624, 256B.0625, subd.
+5; 256B.0671, 245.462; 245.4712, subd.
+2; and 245l]: - (1) Diagnostic assessment, psychological testing, and an explanation of findings to rule out or establish the appropriate Mental Illness (MI) diagnosis in order to develop the individual treatment plan.
+All assessments must include the a face-to-face interview with the Enrollee and a written evaluation. - (2) The MCO will require behavioral health providers performing diagnostic assessments to provide a screening for all Enrollees eighteen (18) years of age or older upon initial access of behavioral health services for the presence of co-occurring mental illness and substance use disorder either the CAGE-AID Questionnaire or the criteria in the most recent edition of the Diagnostic and Statistical Manual of Mental Disorders published by the American Psychiatric Association.
+[Minnesota Statutes, §245I.10] - (3) Crisis assessment and intervention provided in an emergency department or Urgent Care setting (phone and walk-in); - (4) Crisis assessment and intervention provided in the Enrollee's home or other agreed upon place in the community by mobile crisis response services [Minnesota Statutes, §256B.0624.] - (5) Residential and non-residential crisis response and stabilization services, including mental health mobile crisis intervention services [Minnesota Statutes, §256B.0624]; - (6) Intensive Rehabilitative Mental Health Services (IRTS) provided during a short-term stay in an intensive residential treatment setting.
+[Minnesota Statutes, §§256B.0622 and 245I.23]; - (7) Assertive Community Treatment (ACT) [Minnesota Statutes, §256B.0622, subd.
+2 in conjunction with federal rules and regulations, and with the MHCP Provider Manual]; - (8) Forensic Assertive Community Treatment although similar to traditional ACT teams, includes the additional following elements: a) a goal of preventing arrest; b) receiving referrals from criminal justice providers (for example, Department of Corrections transition release planners, local jails and mental health courts); and c) integration of probation personnel in treatment (for example, Ramsey County corrections supervisors and supervising agents). - (9) Adult Rehabilitative Mental Health Services (ARMHS), including parenting skills services [Minnesota Statutes, §256B.0623];